 I said you were a writer, I didn’t say you were a good one.
 No question, you could be better.
 How?
 Slaughter your mental malaise and laziness, put your butt in a chair, and get to work.
 This is how you improve your craft:

 1) Commit to it.
 Stop half-assing your writer life.
-As a stay-at-home Dad you have a full-time commitment to your family.
-You need a full-time commitment to your writing too.
+You need a full-time commitment to your writing.
 Serious writing isn’t a fad diet or a meditation technique, it’s a way of life.
 You’re a professional.
 Quit screwing around.

 2) Write constantly.
-I write seven days a week.
+Write seven days a week.
 Blog posts, short stories, novels, anything.
 Just get words down on the page.
 This is training.
 The more you write the better you write.

 3) Find time.
 But, you say, I don’t have time to write.
 But, I say, if you have time to watch an hour of Family Guy reruns every week, you do have time to write.
-I write while my kiddo is napping and late at night.
 People find time to do the things that matter to them.
 See step one above.

 4) Get your teeth kicked in.
 Show your writing to non-partial third parties, not friends and family.
 You need brutal honesty, not tepid pats on the back.
 Get in a writing group with people who know good writing from bad.
 You need someone to call you on your crap.